Abhishek-Bansode/tech_eazy_backend_Abhishek-Bansode/README.md

 # Zero Mile Delivery System — Backend (Spring Boot)

 This project is a backend service for a logistics company that handles **last-mile parcel delivery** from a central warehouse.
-The system allows parcel creation, retrieval by tracking ID, and listing all parcels.
-It uses an in-memory H2 database and follows a minimal, RESTful API design with Spring Boot.
+It supports parcel creation, file-based order uploads by vendors, and tracking of delivery orders — all built using Spring Boot with DTO-based clean API responses.

 ---

 ## 🚀 Features

-- ✅ Create a new parcel with customer and delivery details
+- ✅ Create a new parcel (single entry)
-- ✅ View all parcels received at the warehouse
+- ✅ View all parcels / view by tracking ID
+- ✅ Vendor registration with subscription type
-- ✅ Retrieve a parcel using a unique tracking ID
+- ✅ Upload a file of parcel data linked to a delivery order
-- ✅ In-memory storage using H2
+- ✅ Associate delivery orders with vendors
-- ✅ Clean and minimal Spring Boot setup
+- ✅ Filter orders by vendor and date
+- ✅ View today's delivery orders
+- ✅ In-memory H2 database
+- ✅ Flat, recursive-free API responses using DTOs

 ---